About | One of 10,000 Lakes

 • Research Associate, BioTechne

+I currently live in Wisconsin with my wife, Taylor.
 We sold our first home in St. Paul to move to Madison, Wisconsin.
-We are currently deep in remodeling updates to our new house.
+We're currently deep in remodeling updates to our new house.
 We have three (yes, I know, it's a lot, but my wife loves them) corgis: Courtney, Timmy, and Teddy.
-We eventually want to move back to Minnesota, but our life is pretty cool here.
+Although we eventually want to move back to Minnesota, life here is pretty cool, too!

-I grew up on a dairy farm in rural Minnesota and earned a degree in biochemistry from the College of St. Scholastica in Duluth, MN in 2012.
-After working for a couple biotech companies (Medtox Laboratories: clinical drug screening; R&D Systems: protein purification) in the Twin cities, I joined the University of Minnesota, Department of Pharmacology Doctoral Program where I studied protein kinases with an emphasis on structural biology.
-I completed my dissertation in 2021 under guidance of my thesis advisor, Dr. Nicholas Levinson.
-When I first moved to Madison, I worked as a scientist at the University of Wisconsin where I use Cryo Electron Microscopy to study bioengineered shark antibodies.
-Now, I've switched to developing enzyme processes for use in genomic sequencing platforms at Illumina.
+I earned a PhD in Pharmacology from the University of Minnesota.
+Growing up on a dairy farm in rural Minnesota, I developed a strong work ethic and a passion for science early on.
+I graduated with a degree in biochemistry from the College of St. Scholastica in Duluth, MN, in 2012.
+After working for several biotech companies (Medtox Laboratories: clinical drug screening; R&D Systems: protein purification) in the Twin Cities, I joined the University of Minnesota's Department of Pharmacology Doctoral Program, focusing on protein kinases and structural biology.
+Under the guidance of Dr. Nicholas Levinson, I completed my dissertation in 2021.
+My journey then took me to the University of Wisconsin, where I used Cryo Electron Microscopy to study bioengineered shark antibodies.
+Now, I develop enzyme processes for genomic sequencing platforms at Illumina.

 My Personal Statement

-Originating from a rural, farming background, I was admittedly naïve to the possibilities of research when I selected an undergraduate institute.
-At that time, I planned to study biochemistry and had my sights tentatively set on medical school.
-My goal was to improve people’s lives through more informed therapeutic options, basing on my observations of what seemed to be trial-and-error medication selection by my father’s doctors for his bipolar disorder.
+Originating from a rural farming background, I was admittedly naïve to the possibilities of research when I selected an undergraduate institute.
+At that time, I planned to study biochemistry with tentative plans for medical school.
+My goal was to improve people’s lives through more informed therapeutic options, based on my observations of what seemed to be trial-and-error medication selection by my father’s doctors for his bipolar disorder.
 However, as I learned more about the numerous proteins that coordinate cellular processes, I began to fully appreciate the complexity of regulating the body through chemical therapy, and I better understood the challenge of medication selection for doctors.
-During my junior to senior year of college (2011), my father’s mental health deteriorated severely and forced my parents to separate.
-This turn of events ultimately revealed that I was not built for a medical career, and I discovered research as an alternative pathway to my goal.

 Thank you for visiting my site!